SamHendry/tasker/README.md

 - **modify_task:**
     - m \[names] \*\*\[properties]
         - \+ to shift prioritites up and - to shift down
+        - If only properties are provided, all tasks will be modified
 - **list_commands:**
     - help